 We have limited experience in marketing, selling, and distributing our products.
-Our BioMark and EP1 Systems for genomic analysis were introduced for commercial sale in 2009; our BioMark HD System for genomic analysis was introduced for commercial sale in 2011; we began producing and selling assays for use with our IFCs in May 2011; and we launched our C_1 Single-Cell Auto Prep System for single cell sample preparation in June 2012.
+Our BioMark and EP1 Systems for genomic analysis were introduced for commercial sale in 2006 and 2008, respectively; our Access Array System for sample preparation was introduced for commercial sale in 2009; our BioMark HD System for genomic analysis was introduced for commercial sale in 2011; we began producing and selling assays for use with our IFCs in May 2011; and we launched our C1 Single-Cell Auto Prep System for single cell sample preparation in June 2012.
 We may not be able to market, sell, and distribute our products effectively enough to support our planned growth.
 We sell our products primarily through our own sales force and through distributors in certain territories.
 Our future sales will depend in large part on our ability to develop and substantially expand our direct sales force and to increase the scope of our marketing efforts.
 Our products are technically complex and used for highly specialized applications.
 As a result, we believe it is necessary to develop a direct sales force that includes people with specific scientific backgrounds and expertise, and a marketing group with technical sophistication.
 Competition for such employees is intense.
 We may not be able to attract and retain personnel or be able to build an efficient and effective sales and marketing force, which could negatively impact sales of our products and reduce our revenue and profitability.